alces-software/adminware/docs/design/01-requirements.md

 Using help will also provide us with a logical place to provide info on the available tools at each level, and full details on each tool, e.g.:

-- `admin help job run change-request` - will list all available jobs within the `change-request` job namespace, along with their short help (from each of their `config.yaml`s; see below)
+- `admin help batch run change-request` - will list all available jobs within the `change-request` job namespace, along with their short help (from each of their `config.yaml`s; see below)